dyrkabes/Carpool/README.md

 The project is localized.
 Its main language is English but Russian and German are also presented.

 ## Installing
-Download the repository and run the `pod install` command in the project's directory.
+Download the repository.
+The pods are already installed.
 Run the `Carpool.xcworkspace` file so the project includes `CPCommon` module and the pods.

 ## Running the tests
 The tests cover most of the interactions between different layers though there's always some place to test more.